 Quarr Abbey is one of the Isle of Wight’s most stunning and spiritual places.
 This Grade I listed building is a significant example of religious architecture and home to an order of Benedictine monks, who live a peaceful life of prayer, contemplation, and brotherhood.

-There is a lot for the public to enjoy at Quarr Abbey.
+With free entry to the grounds, there is a lot for the public to enjoy at Quarr Abbey.
 Visitors can drink in the tranquillity of the church, wander the grounds, peruse the bookshop and indulge in some excellent refreshments from the Quarr Abbey café.
 There are also a lot of local crafts and wares to be found here, including a charming gallery of local art.

 Quarr Abbey history